oltree/my-finances/README.md

 # Project Description

-This project is a scalable template for a "my finances" project with front and back parts..
+This project is a scalable template for a "my finances" project with front and back parts.

 ## Technologies